 Most exported pineapples are grown by banana producing companies, often on former banana plantations, employing the same workers and using the same transport and distribution networks.
-Large-scale pineapple production is at least as environmentally damaging as banana production and sadly the social and economic difficulties faced by workers are much the same.
+Large-scale pineapple production is at least as environmentally damaging as banana production and workers also face social and economic difficulties.

 A Consumers International (CI) film made in collaboration with The Guardian and based on research carried out by Banana Link investigates working conditions in the pineapple industry and its impact on communities and the environment in Costa Rica.
 See below to watch the film Pineapples: Luxury fruit at what price?